invent2018/project-proposals-group-11/proposal-template.md

 2. Existing apps focus more on saving cash in general via expenditure tracking rather than specifically targeting credit cards

 ## Competitors
-Wallaby - an Application based in the US that allows US citizens to compare credit cards and acts as a personal accounting app.
+Wallaby - an application based in the US that allows US citizens to compare credit cards and acts as a personal accounting app.

 ## Limitations
-1. The necessity to constantly update the app with the latest credit card details -can this possibly be done automatically?
+1. The necessity to constantly update the app with the latest credit card details
+- can this possibly be done automatically?

-2. User still needs to key in location of store and quantity of purchase -build in location tracking to simplify the process?
+2. User still needs to key in location of store and quantity of purchase
+- build in location tracking to simplify the process?